Welcome to the Department of Physics and Astronomy at Ithaca College

 - Majors learn to think analytically, critically, and logically.
 We also help you learn to give scientific presentations, poster presentations, and write scientific papers.
 These are all skills that employers and graduate schools look for.

-We also offer a master of arts in teaching degree (M.A.T.) in physics, which can be obtained in 12 to 14 months.
+We also offer a master of arts in teaching degree (M.A.T.) in physics, which can be obtained in 13 months.
 During that time, students perform physics research, learn advanced physics topics and a range of education techniques, and spend a semester student teaching.
 At the end of the program, you will have your initial certificate to teach physics in New York State.

 To find out more, please take a moment to browse our site.
 If you have further questions, feel free to contact us.